Important Dates for Fall Semester 2021

 |July 31, 2022||Date that coverage ends for students enrolled in the Aetna Student Health Insurance plan.|

-All UVA students, both domestic and international, who pay the comprehensive fee with their tuition must meet the health insurance verification requirements.
+All UVA students, both domestic and international, who pay the full comprehensive fee with their tuition must meet the health insurance verification requirements.

 UVA implemented the health insurance verification program for these important reasons:

 - To reduce the health risk of its student population by ensuring reliable access to health care services.